onshape-public/go-client/onshape/docs/BTMAssemblyFeature887.md

 NewBTMAssemblyFeature887WithDefaults instantiates a new BTMAssemblyFeature887 object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAuxiliaryTreeFeature

+`func (o *BTMAssemblyFeature887) GetAuxiliaryTreeFeature() bool`

+GetAuxiliaryTreeFeature returns the AuxiliaryTreeFeature field if non-nil, zero value otherwise.

+### GetAuxiliaryTreeFeatureOk

+`func (o *BTMAssemblyFeature887) GetAuxiliaryTreeFeatureOk() (*bool, bool)`

+GetAuxiliaryTreeFeatureOk returns a tuple with the AuxiliaryTreeFeature field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAuxiliaryTreeFeature

+`func (o *BTMAssemblyFeature887) SetAuxiliaryTreeFeature(v bool)`

+SetAuxiliaryTreeFeature sets AuxiliaryTreeFeature field to given value.

+### HasAuxiliaryTreeFeature

+`func (o *BTMAssemblyFeature887) HasAuxiliaryTreeFeature() bool`

+HasAuxiliaryTreeFeature returns a boolean if a field has been set.

 ### GetBtType